Q: Is it true that Venus and Mars are lesbians?

 Favorite food: salads

-Least favorite food: natto (a fermented soybean Japanese dish that even a lot of Japanese will refuse to eat)
+Least favorite food: natto (a fermented soybean Japanese dish that even

 Favorite subject: Phys.
 Ed.